Leonardo-Boss/suckless-site/dwm.suckless.org/manpage.md

 tags.
 Selecting certain tags displays all windows with these tags.
 <P>

-dwm contains a small status bar which displays all available tags, the layout, the title of the focused window, and the text read from the name of the root window (xsetroot -name "string" to set the name).
-A floating window is indicated with an empty square and a maximized floating window is indicated with a filled square before the windows title.
+Each screen contains a small status bar which displays all available tags, the layout, the number of visible windows, the title of the focused window, and the text read from the root window name property, if the screen is focused.
+A floating window is indicated with an empty square and a maximised floating window is indicated with a filled square before the windows title.
 The selected tags are indicated with a different color.
 The tags of the focused window are indicated with a filled square in the top left corner.
 The tags which are applied to one or more windows are indicated with an empty square in the top left corner.
 <P>

 dwm draws a small border around windows to indicate the focus state.
-<A NAME="lbAE">&nbsp;</A>
 <H2>OPTIONS</H2>

 <DL COMPACT>